 Multi-Tenant Security:

-- Row-Level Security: Database queries filtered by tenant_id column (enforced at DB level, not app)
+- Row-Level Security: Database queries filtered by tenant_id column (enforced at DB level, not app), with each tenant on its own VLAN

 - API Authentication: Tenant-scoped OAuth2 tokens (JWT contains tenant_id claim)